-'''

-val q=str(chr 34);
+''' val q=str(chr 34);

 val s=str(chr 59);

-(fn x => x^q^x^q^s)
+(fn x => x^q^x^q)

-"val q=str(chr 34);val s=str(chr 59);(fn x => x^q^x^q^s)";
+"val q=str(chr 34);val s=str(chr 59);(fn x => x^q^x^q)"; '''

-'''

 This program is still not quite self-reproducing, because the code above contains line breaks and spaces that do not appear in the output.
-But the output is exactly a self-reproducing program!
+But the output itself is exactly a self-reproducing program!

-Figure 3 shows an example of a self-reproducing program in Java.
+The Java program below is another example of a self-reproduction.
 It comes from www.nyx.net/~gthompso/self_java.txt where it is attributed to Bertram Felgenhauer.
 A cursory web search will uncover literally hundreds of self-reproducing programs in all possible programming languages.